 Portfolio

-These are projects I created for fun and/or in order to learn or expand my knowledge on the technologies used.
+These are data science projects I created for fun and/or in order to learn or expand my knowledge on the technologies used.

 Shiny: Book value analysis

-I'm currently (Aug 2025) learning Shiny in R. View my progress on this project in which I analyze the books I read since Oct 2023 and how much money I spent on them and create plotly plots for them.
+In this Shiny project I analyze the books I read since Oct 2023 and how much money I spent on them, using plotly plots.

 As an organizer of the bi-monthly English-speaking Roleplaying Jam in Düsseldorf, I was curious about the demographics of this community and their language preferences when it comes to roleplaying.
 I ran a survey using SoSciSurvey and analyzed the data using R, creating ggplots.